-- To consider the diverse and changing needs, means, ages and abilities of all current and future residents. - To continue to work toward an accessible community, free of social and physical barriers, for people with disabilities. - To support innovative and affordable housing for renters, and people with special needs. - To encourage a high level of community volunteerism. - To continue to support the retention of Anmore's heritage. - To continue to support local cultural initiatives that celebrate the visual and performing arts. - To continue to promote harmonious inter-cultural and inter-faith relations.
+- To continue to work toward an accessible community, free of social and physical barriers, for people with disabilities. - To support innovative and affordable housing for renters, and people with special needs. - To encourage a high level of community volunteerism. - To continue to support the retention of Anmore's heritage. - To continue to support local cultural initiatives that celebrate the visual and performing arts. - To continue to promote harmonious inter-cultural and inter-faith relations.